 Defining Homelessness, people who are: 1) unsheltered, sleeping in a place not meant for human habitation (on the streets, under a bridge, in a car), 2) residing in an emergency shelter, or 3) are fleeing domestic violence.

-• Of the 6,062 people experiencing homelessness in Cincinnati 15% spent at least part of the year unsheltered.
-A 10% decrease from 2020 and a 46% decrease from 2013
+• Of the 6,142 people experiencing homelessness in Cincinnati 18% spent at least part of the year unsheltered.
+This is less than half the national average.

-• 51% of our homeless population is under age 35 and roughly 1 of every 4 people experiencing homelessness is a child
+• 48% of our homeless population is under age 35

 Cincinnati/Hamilton County was one of the first Continuums of Care in the Country to coordinate all system data into one data management system, which Strategies to End Homelessness uses to make positive system changes and improvements.